abbvie-external/OmicNavigator/CONTRIBUTING.md

 We use [GitHub Actions](https://github.com/features/actions) for CI/CD.
 The configuration scripts are in `.github/workflows/`.

-* `comprehensive.yml` - Runs `R CMD check` on the R package.
+* `comprehensive.yml` - Runs `R CMD check` on the R package on Windows, macOS, and Linux.
 It is triggered by a push to the "main" branch or a Pull Request submitted against the "main" branch.

 * `release.yml` - Creates a new release.
 It is triggered by a new tag.
 It downloads the app, builds a package tarball, builds the vignettes PDFs, and